First published April 20, 2015

 – hot glue gun and glue sticks

-– straw wreath NOT a foam wreath or it will melt
+– straw wreath, NOT a foam wreath

 Let me just say that I did not expect how therapeutic gluing candy to a wreath was going to be.
 I texted my mom while I was doing this and said, who knew this was all it took to let all my stress melt away.
 Do you need one of these?

 Instead of knitting or reading, I might make these candy wreaths for everyone I know.
-If you get one of these bad boys on your front porch, just know it was a stressful month for Kari.
-Maybe I will open an Etsy shop.
+If you get one of these bad boys on your front porch, just know it was a stressful month for me.

 Total cost for everything from wreath form to bow to candy to glue sticks- $25.00.